We absolutely love playing educational board games and we are always on the lookout for new ones. Carry on reading for our Pandemic board game review.

 Overview of Pandemic Board Game

-The aim of the Pandemic game is to simply discover cures for all 4 diseases.
+The aim of the game is to simply stop the spread of diseases by discovering cures for all 4 diseases.

 The teams lose if one of the following happens:

-- not enough disease cubes are left when needed (a disease spreads too much)
+- not enough disease cubes are left when needed.
+So a disease spreads too much.